Minor issues on this website are caused by the (unfortunately) discontinued Serif

 I would be pleased to add the name or organization of the original owner of these

 photos.
-In my opinion, it is impractical to prevent copying or spoil photos with unsightly
+It would be impractical to prevent copies or spoiling photos with unsightly

-watermarks, let alone explicitly forbid the use of my photos elsewhere.
+watermarks, let alone explicitly prohibit the use of my photos elsewhere.
 As a general

 rule, I have no objections to the use of my photos, but I would greatly appreciate